Why Hire a SEO / PPC Agency or Company Over a Freelancer?

-I can write on this with authority as I've been freelance full-time since 2008 (7 years now) and since going freelance have worked for many agencies and companies selling SEO services and Pay Per Click Advertising.
+I can write on this with authority as I've been freelance full-time since 2008 (8 years now) and since going freelance have worked for many agencies and companies selling SEO services and Pay Per Click Advertising in London and the UK .
 Before going freelance, I worked for a digital agency for around 2.5 years.

 Factors worth considering include the following: